If you have been into your job for a while but haven't started saving yet, here is what you can do

-Raghav (26) started working with an IT company around a year and a half ago.
+Raghav (26) started working with an IT company around two years ago.
 He gets a salary of Rs 34,000.
 In spite of his job tenure, he has savings of only Rs 20,000.
 This is despite the fact that he lives with his parents and doesn't have any major responsibilities.
 Raghav loves exploring every new cafe that opens in the city.
 Besides, he likes to go out for concerts and movies with his friends.
 Raghav has made two significant purchases since he started working: a motorcycle and an iPhone.
-He now wants to seek our guidance on how he should start saving and managing money.
-He specifically mentioned that he loves traveling and would like to visit new places often.
+He now seeks our guidance on how he should start saving and managing money.
+He specifically mentioned that he loves traveling and visiting new places often, and would like to plan for this.
 Here are some simple steps that will help him get started.

 Make a budget

 These funds provide FD-like returns, but unlike an FD, you don't have to pay tax on the interest unless you sell.
 If you sell these funds after three years, you also get the indexation benefit, which reduces your tax outgo.

 Aggressive hybrid funds invest around 65-80 per cent of the money in equity and the remaining in debt.
 Small exposure to debt securities helps to stabilise equity volatility.
 Hence, they are ideal for new investors.

 Raghav has recently bought a credit card from the bank where he holds his salary account.
 Although the credit card has been offered to Raghav at no extra charges, he should note the following: